What to expect when you are arrested for domestic violence in Palm Beach County, Florida

 Does it Matter If There is No Domestic Relationship?

 If a person is accused of a violent act against a family member, significant other, or person in which they have a child in common, the law treats the case differently from any other accusation of violence.
-No matter what the criminal charge, the law requires a minimum sentence of one year probation with a condition to complete the batterer's intervention program.
+For all domestic violence charges, the law requires a minimum sentence of one year probation with a condition to complete the batterer's intervention program.
 (Florida Statutes Section 741.281)).
-This is a 6-month long program designed to educate and counsel people in how to avoid acts of domestic violence.
+This is a 29-week long program designed to educate and counsel people in how to avoid acts of domestic violence.
 (Florida Statutes Section 741.325).
 If your lawyer can show that you do not have a relationship with the alleged victim that qualifies as "domestic," then it could mean a less complicated sentence in the event you decide to plead guilty or are found guilty at a trial.

-First time offenders of misdemeanor domestic battery in Palm Beach County, Florida sometimes have a chance to keep their records clean with a deferred prosecution agreement or other diversion program.
-These programs give the accused a chance to complete certain conditions, like a 6-month long batterer's intervention program, in exchange for dropped charges.
-The availability of these options depends on the facts and unique domestic violence issues of each individual case.
-If felony charges are filed, such as domestic battery by strangulation, domestic assault or battery with a deadly weapon, or aggravated stalking, penalties can be harsh, even for first time offenders.
+First-time offenders of misdemeanor domestic battery in Palm Beach County, Florida sometimes have a chance to keep their records clean with a deferred prosecution agreement or other diversion program.
+These programs give the accused a chance to complete certain conditions, like a 29-week long batterer's intervention program, in exchange for the case being dropped.
+The availability of these options depends on the facts and unique issues of each individual case.
+If felony charges are filed, such as domestic battery by strangulation, domestic assault or battery with a deadly weapon, or aggravated stalking, penalties can be harsh, even for first-time offenders.
 Nevertheless, a zealous and experienced lawyer can provide a good defense by investigating the case and challenging the accusing witnesses and evidence in court.

 Violation of Injunction against Domestic Violence